bleistivt/quotemention/README.md

 Vanilla plugin: Show a mentioned user's previous comment in a tooltip.

 Hovering over a mention in a comment will open a tooltip showing the previous comment the referenced user has written in that discussion (if any).
-Aditionally, the referenced post is highlighted if is is visible in the viewport.
+Aditionally, the referenced post is highlighted if it is visible in the viewport.

 This mechanism works across pages.